platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 Only incoming requests that have an Xdebug cookie or query parameter set are forwarded to the debug PHP-FPM process.
 All other requests are directed to the normal PHP-FPM process and thus have no performance impact.

-Xdebug has numerous other configuration options available.
-They can be set the same way as any other [PHP setting](./_index.md#php-settings).
-For a full list of available options, consult the [Xdebug documentation](https://xdebug.org/docs/).

 If you have the [router cache](../../define-routes/cache.md) enabled, you need to explicitly add the Xdebug cookie (`XDEBUG_SESSION`) to the cookie whitelist.
 Depending on the cookies you already have listed there the result should look similar to this:

 ```yaml {location=".platform/routes.yaml"}